 The Assistance Scheme for Second Timers, or ASSIST, provides assistance to divorced or widowed parents with children under 18 years-old.
 Up to 5% of 2-room Flexi and 3-room BTO flats in the non-mature estates are set aside for such applicants.
 This quota is shared with the 15% quota set aside for second-timers.

 Up to 10% of 2-room Flexi and 3-room BTO and SBF flats are allotted to applicants under the Tenants’ Priority Scheme.
 This is to help tenants of HDB rental flats purchase their own home or those applying under the Selective En Bloc Redevelopment Scheme (SERS) get a flat more easily.

-To qualify for this scheme, you and your family must be living in a HDB rental from for at least two years.
+To qualify for this scheme, you and your family must be living in an HDB rental for at least 2 years.

 The Senior Priority Scheme helps elderly residents live in a familiar environment or near their married children, in a 2-room flat.
 Up to 40% of 2-room Flexi flats on offer during sales launches are set aside for seniors.
 Within this, half will be set aside for eligible seniors under the SPS.

-Applicants need to apply for a 2-room Flexi flat in the same town or estate, or within two kilometres of the flat they current occupy.
+Applicants need to apply for a 2-room Flexi flat in the same town or estate, or within 4 km of their current flat.
 At least one of the parents must also be a Singapore Citizen or Permanent Resident.

 Balloting and Selection Queue Numbers